 Square Edge: A wood flooring that is not tongue and groove.

 Square Joint: Tongue and groove strips or plank flooring edges, neither eased nor beveled.

 Stain: A discoloration that develops in or on a floor and is other than the natural color.

 Stain Resistance: The degree which a material resists permanent discoloration from exposure to household items and/or industrial chemicals.

 Streaks: (See mineral streaks)

-Strip Flooring: Solid boards that are manufactured to be installed in parallel rows.
+Strip Flooring: Solid boards manufactured for installation in parallel rows.

 Stud: Structural unit used as supporting element in walls and partitions.